 Frame and forks

-There’s front and rear mechanical disc brakes which will be fine for most riders.
-If you every wanted to upgrade to hydraulic brakes, they would cheap and easy enough to fit.
+There are front and rear mechanical disc brakes which will be fine for most riders.
+If you ever wanted to upgrade to hydraulic brakes, they would cheap and easy enough to fit.

 Wheels and tyres

 The disc-specific wheelset has nutted axles and wears 700c x 35mm Maxxis Overdrive Excel tyres.
 These will be perfect for city riding and incorporate a certain degree of puncture resistance.
 They’ll also be fine for riding on unpaved surfaces like canal towpaths and gravel tracks.